kevinnowland/booksite/web/public/outro.md

 with time.
 If my goal is to read more widely, this should in some sense be challenging and I don't want to conclude "oh, well, I guess I on average give major publishers better scores, might as well not read independently published books".
-This is again, not the point and so presenting these aggregations is not in my interest.
+This is not the point and so presenting these aggregations is not in my interest.

 I also did not make a timeline of books by year, which appeals to me visually, but I have not really made it a point to try to read widely by time period.
-Since I mostly prefer to read highly contemporary work, this timeline will mostly represent how much I've read in a given year, perhaps phase shifted by a 24 months or something since I prefer to grab paperbacks.
+Since I prefer to read contemporary work, this timeline will mostly represent how much I've read in a given year, perhaps shifted by 24 months or something since I prefer to grab paperbacks.
 In the future this might interest me either from a coding or broadening horizons perspecitive, but for now, no timeline.